On an analogue of BRK-type sets in finite fields: Introduction

 A natural way to extend the idea of sets in $\F_q^n$ containing many lines is to consider sets in $\F_q^n$ containing many curves, and to see if they must also have a large cardinality.
 This has been studied by Ellenberg, Oberlin and Tao \cite{EOT}, who obtained a generalization of Dvir's result by showing existence of lower bounds on sets in $\F_q^n$ containing many irreducible algebraic curves.
 Warren and Winterhof \cite{WW} obtained an explicit bound $\bigl(\frac{q-1}{2n}\bigr)^n$ in the specific case of conical Kakeya sets: sets containing many hyperbolas or parabolas.

 Another variant on Kakeya sets are Besicovitch-Rado-Kinney (BRK) sets, which in two dimensions contain many circles: specifically, BRK sets contain a circle of every radius.
 In higher dimensions, this is generalized to sets that contain a hypersphere of every radius.
 Such sets were first considered in the Euclidean case by Besicovitch-Rado \cite{Besicovitch-Rado} and Kinney \cite{Kinney}, who each constructed BRK sets of Lebesgue measure $0$.
-As an analogue to the Euclidean Kakeya problem, Kolasa and Wolff \cite{Kolasa-Wolff, Wolff1} considered BRK sets in $\R^n$; they showed that such sets are large in the sense that they must have Hausdorff dimension $n$.
+As an analogue to the Euclidean Kakeya problem, Kolasa and Wolff \cite{Kolasa-Wolff} and Wolff \cite{Wolff1} considered BRK sets in $\R^n$; they showed that such sets are large in the sense that they must have Hausdorff dimension $n$.

 BRK sets have been also studied over $\F_q^n$.
-In \cite{MWW}, Makhul, Warren and Winterhof obtained lower bounds of order $q^n$ on BRK sets in $\F_q^n$, where they take a circle of radius $r$ in $\F_q^n$ to be a subset of the form
+In \cite{MWW}, Makhul, Warren and Winterhof obtained lower bounds of order $q^n$ on BRK sets in $\F_q^n$, where they take a sphere of radius $r$ in $\F_q^n$ to be a subset of the form

-This is analogous to the definition of a hypersphere of radius $r$ in $\R^n$.
-Observe that the highest homogeneous part of the polynomial determining each such circle is always $\sum_{i=1}^n x_i^2$; the lower order terms in the polynomial correspond to a translation of the centre of the circle.
+This is similar to the definition of a hypersphere of radius $r$ in $\R^n$.
+Observe that the highest homogeneous part of the polynomial determining each such sphere is always $\sum_{i=1}^n x_i^2$; the lower order terms in the polynomial correspond to a translation of the centre of the sphere.
 It is thus natural to extend this construction to sets that contain many hypersurfaces determined by polynomials of degree $\ell$, where the highest homogeneous part of the polynomials are identical (up to dilation) and lower degree terms may vary.
-Multiplying each polynomial by a dilation factor then corresponds to choosing the radius of each circle.
+Multiplying each polynomial by a dilation factor then corresponds to choosing the radius of each sphere.
 Trainor \cite{Trainor} used this to generalize the notion of BRK sets in $\F_q^n$ by defining BRK-type sets of degree $\ell$.